 1. Aeonium

 Aeonium is a type of succulent that is native to the Canary Islands.
-It has thick, fleshy leaves that are arranged in a rosette shape.
-The leaves are a beautiful green color and can grow up to 12 inches long.
-The flowers of the Aeonium are yellow, white, or pink, and they bloom in the spring and summer.
+It has thick, fleshy leaves that are arranged in a rosette shape, which adds to its unique appearance.
+Additionally, the leaves are a beautiful green color and can grow up to 12 inches long.
+Furthermore, the flowers of the Aeonium are yellow, white, or pink, and they bloom in the spring and summer, bringing vibrant color to your garden.

 2. Aloe